williamldennis/fwf-again/README.md

 flow

 sign up
 phone number add
 contacts approve
 location approve
 selfies
 home

 TO DO
+[] OTP for phone number to verify number
+[X] styling for onboarding
+[] styling for selfies
+[] some sort of interaction between users
+[] allow dragging of selfie animations
+[] style camera permissions screen
+[] remove 'retake' from selfies flow
+[] make the share sheet default to messages (if possible) [] improve rain selfie animation
+[] improve snow selfie animation
+[] loading spinner on sign in
 [X] selfies
-[] styling for onboarding
-[] improve selfies so they are smaller / front facing / filters / have text overlay [] display selfies
+[X] improve selfies so they are smaller / front facing / filters / have text overlay [X] display selfies

 # Welcome to your Expo app 👋